+II.
 LITERATURE REVIEW

-It is known that English is the language use for communication around the world.
-Thus, during the time, many different this approaches have appeared in order make possible to communication as a foreign language student.
+Many different approaches have appeared to make possible students communicate through English as a foreign language.
 Each method has been used according to the needs required in the period of time it was developed, taking into account that meaningful activities are the base for a comprehensible input in the language acquisition.
 The receptive (listening and reading) and productive (speaking and writing) skills have also been taught with great interest in the different methodologies in TEFL.
 But through reading the students acquire more than language, they acquire knowledge.
-Anderson and Pearson (1984:255), claim that "gaining new content knowledge through reading thematically connected texts activities cognitive which help in developing reading structures comprehension skills."
+Anderson and Pearson (1984:255), claim that "gaining new content knowledge through reading thematically connected texts activities cognitive structures which help in developing reading comprehension skills."
 For that reason, it is important that teachers involve intensive reading in classroom and extensive reading at home to generate cultural and factual knowledge and also incidental vocabulary acquisition.
 Dakowska (2005:206) says that intensive reading could motivate CLIL learners to analyze and study more the content of the texts activating more intensively their language and content.
-Meanwhile, extensive reading' process can make students to work on formal presentations about the content. such as showing new alternatives.
+Meanwhile, extensive reading' process can make students to work on formal presentations about the content, such as showing new alternatives.

 Since many years ago, the development of activities in class has normally been carried out following the communicative approach.
 This way of teaching emphasizes the learning of a foreign language through communicative strategies which are focused on cooperative learning, learning for specific purposes, inductive strategies to teach grammar task-based activities, different kind of topics, and so on.
 The methods applied have been the same in some aspects like the reinforcement of the four skills in meaningful situations, but different in the strategies used in class.
 These approaches and methods have done the best efforts to make the strategies meaningful for students and to catch the students' motivation.
 However, something meaningful is something that is got in a comprehensible way, so the key point is a comprehensible input.
-Gersten (1998), "Comprehensible input means that students should be able to understand the essence of what is being said or presented to them."
+Gersten et al (1998), "Comprehensible input means that students should be able to understand the essence of what is being said or presented to them."
 (P.72).
-Methods which provide a creative and dynamic strategies where students communicate in a natural way; similarly, to the communication based on students' needs where the language acquisition is through meaningful interactions instead of an enforced learning.in a simple way, are the best for a comprehensible input.
+Methods which provide a creative and dynamic strategies where students communicate in a natural way; similarly, to the communication based on students' needs where the language acquisition is through meaningful interactions instead of an enforced learning in a simple way, are the best for a comprehensible input.